Flowpack/Flowpack.SearchPlugin/README.md

     {f:uri.action(action: 'index', controller: 'Suggest', package: 'Flowpack.SearchPlugin', format: 'json', absolute: 1, arguments: {contextNodeIdentifier: node.identifier, dimensionCombination: dimensionCombination})}

+### Adjust the suggestion context

+The suggestionContext determines, if a result should be displayed in suggetions.
+By default, nodes that are hidden are excluded.
+In many projects, the search als takes the Neos.Seo metaRobotsNoindex property into account or excludes certain nodeTypes.
+In order to adjust the suggestion context to your search logic, you can write your custom logic and switch the implementation of the `Flowpack\SearchPlugin\Suggestion\SuggestionContextInterface` via Objects.yaml

 ## AJAX search

 The plugin comes with a controller that can be reached like this per default, using `GET`: